sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

 - (Bill K)
-- what tyoes of monitoring tools do you use?
+- what types of monitoring tools do you use?
 How many of you support apps in prod env?
   - fedex: jmx, api turn off and on, weblogic, now they use actuator
+  - pm: loggregator of pcf, reactive alert, appdynamics (apm), enterprise operations
+- availability probe
 - Actuator metrics is rarely used for cloud native app
   - Probably use it when APM (Application Performance Monitoring) tools are not available